ZornsLemma/Imogen/ideas.md

 * It would be nice to be able to create new levels - ideally (pipedream) with a graphical editor, although even being able to do it by hand-writing a bit of custom assembler and throwing it with some graphics and level designs into a Python script would still be cool.

+* ADFS/Econet-friendly build, e.g. saving in current directory on launch instead of :0.I?

 # Hacks

 * Could the duck be made more widely available?